orlad1006/pands-problem-sheet/README.md

 # pands-problem-sheet
-#Author: Orla Dowling
+Author: Orla Dowling

-# Files for the weekly task will be updated here
-#Week 1 : Print Hello World
+## Week 1 :
+Title: helloworld.py
+Task: Print "Hello World"
+## Week 2:
+Title: bank.py
-#Week 2: Create program that inputs two values in cents and then adds the two amounts and outputs the total
+Task: Create a program that inputs two values in cents and then adds the two amounts and outputs the total in euro and cents git